jquerygeek/nodejs-mongodb-app/README.md

-The first idea about application structure was: the application is a single aplication but i can be defined in several moduls.
+The first idea about application structure was: the application is a single application but i can be defined in several moduls.

 now i find it hard to implement everything i shared objects.